cert-manager/website/content/docs/getting-started/README.md

 You will learn how to create an SSL certificate using Let's Encrypt.
 And finally you will learn how that certificate can be used in Kubernetes to serve an HTTPS website.

-## Introduction
-In this section, we will discuss how to deploy a cert-manager for your Kubernetes cluster.
-Typically, the TLS or SSL certificates are stored as Kubernetes secrets.
-These certificates are utilized by various namespaces to further be consumed by applications or ingress controllers.
-However, these certificates come with an expiry date which can vary for each certificate.
-Not timely updating these certificates can cause issues and disruptions.

-## The Challenge
-There can be two main reasons for the disruption:
-* The first reason is human error.
-The more Kubernetes cluster or namespaces there are, the more effort it would take to put in to manually update and maintain them.
-Also, there can be chances of missing out on one or more clusters and it can cause downtime.
-* The second reason is the security of the certificates.
-Long-term certificates that have an expiry date of two years have more chances of security breaches.
-Kubernetes provides a way to protect the certificates using RBAC, but cluster administrators still have access to them.

 ### What is Let’s Encrypt?
 Let’s Encrypt is a certificate authority that allows to generate free short-lived certificates automatically.
 To get a certificate, run a certbot on the server.
 It forwards a request for certificate to Let’s Encrypt which in return provides a challenge.
 The certbot successfully fulfills the challenge, upon which Let’s Encrypt provides the certificate.
 You can automate this process using a cron job.